 - An in-universe example.
 In Batman: Arkham City, there is a sidequest named "Watcher in the Wings", about a mysterious stalker that Batman keeps seeing.
 When you finally confront him, he names himself Azrael and talks in riddles about a prophecy involving Batman and Gotham City.
-Batman simply says "I don't believe in fairy tails" and Azrael leaves.
-Batman fans know who the guy is and have probably figured out what he's talking about, but Batman has no freakin clue about what that all was.
+Batman simply says "I don't believe in fairy tales" and Azrael leaves.
+Hardcore Batman fans may recognize the character, but neither Batman nor the audience has any idea what he's predicting.

 - The sub-plot regarding Matt's father in Another Code R is dropped about two chapters before the end of the game and not brought up again, even after most of the plot points are solved.
 Supposedly, the plan was for him to have a Spin-Off game in which the story would have been resolved, but the company went bankrupt before anything could be put into place.

 - Who killed Sherrif Deer in Sluggy Freelance.

 - Ruby Quest.
 A girl wakes up in a coffin in some mysterious place, frees this guy from his prison downstairs, and together they start to make their escape and try to find some answers, in that order.
 They do get away in the end, and many answers were found, but so very much was left to shadows as well.

 - Justified, though, due to the nature of the game.
 Word of God is that, had the players done a couple of things differently, more answers would have been uncovered.
 Notably, Filbert was supposed to explain a lot, but he ended up kind of, well, dead.